swiftlang/swift-evolution/proposals/nnnn-playground-quicklook-api-revamp.md

 /// - `NSBezierPath` and `UIBezierPath`
 /// - `NSView` and `UIView`
 ///
-/// Playground logging may also be able to support specialized representations
+/// Playground logging may also be able to support specialized descriptions
 /// of other types.
 ///
-/// Implementors of `CustomPlaygroundRepresentable` may return a value of one of
+/// Implementors of `CustomPlaygroundConvertible` may return a value of one of
-/// the above types to also receive a specialized log representation.
+/// the above types to also receive a specialized log description.
 /// Implementors may also return any other type, and playground logging will
-/// generated structured logging for the returned value. public protocol CustomPlaygroundRepresentable {
+/// generated structured logging for the returned value. public protocol CustomPlaygroundConvertible {
-  /// Returns the custom playground representation for this instance, or nil if
+  /// Returns the custom playground description for this instance.
-  /// the default representation should be used.
   ///
   /// If this type has value semantics, the instance returned should be
-  /// unaffected by subsequent mutations if possible. var playgroundRepresentation: Any? { get }
+  /// unaffected by subsequent mutations if possible. var playgroundDescription: Any { get }
 }
 ```